vuejs/theme/README.md

 ## Current Status

 [Major refactoring for Vue docs is in progress](https://github.com/vuejs/team-discussions/discussions/22).
-This repo is meant to be the sharable theme.
-We must create **wrapper theme builder** at the end to create a central CLI, but while we are in the early stage of development.
+This repo is currently the development environment to create this whole ecosystem.
 See "Development Setup" to learn more about the current directory structure.

 ## Design Mockups